Top 10 Forms of Psychiatric Institution Abuse

 since every spoken word of the patient is treated as babble, the

-institution has its way with them.
+institution has its way with them.4.
+Over – drugging

-Seldom do
+Seldom do psychiatric drugs

 aim to cure the patient; mostly they are aimed at making them